joonas-fi/joonas.fi/blog/_posts/2020/2020-03-21-covid-19-and-the-worlds-refusal-to-blame-china.md

 > The majority of the people in China do not eat wildlife animals.
 Those people who consume
 > these wildlife animals are the rich and the powerful –a small minority.

-Remember, my criticism is aimed at China (the government) - not the Chinese (all Chinese people).
+Remember, the criticism is aimed at the wrongdoings of China (the government) - not the Chinese (all Chinese people).

 The far lefties will keep virtue signalling and thinking that criticizing China is racist/xenophobic.

-Both of these far left-or-right stances are silly and only serve to polarize the extremes even more because factual discussion cannot be had with people who care more about emotions than facts.
+Both of these far left-or-right stances are silly and only serve to polarize the extremes even more because productive discussion cannot be had with people who care more about emotions than facts.

 Closing remarks
 ---------------

 I'm pretty much just venting my own frustration.
 I tried to back my thoughts with logic.
-If I got something wrong - I'm one of those weak willed people who would be happy to form new opinions, given new facts.
+If I got something wrong I'd like to hear about it - I'm one of those weak willed people who would be happy to form new opinions, given new facts.

 Hugs and kisses.